asmit-mit/autonav-ws/teleop_controller/README.md

 ## Credits
 This package utilizes the `compy` library, which is prebuilt and included within this package.
 Special thanks to Sachin for developing compy, which provides essential functionality for this project.

+If you’re interested in implementing this in ROS2, there is a branch named `ros2` available.
+You can find it [here](https://github.com/Karthikeya819/manas_expo_nova/tree/ros2).